devjgm/papers/cpp_civil_time.md

  `civil_month`  | `2015-02-01 00:00:00`
  `civil_year`   | `2015-01-01 00:00:00`

-Each civil time type performs arithmetic on the field to which it is aligned.
+Each civil time type performs arithmetic on the field to which it is aligned
-This means that adding 1 to a `civil_day` increments the day field (normalizing as necessary), and subtracting 7 from a `civil_month` operates on the month field (normalizing as necessary).
+<sup>[1](#alignfoot)</sup>.
+This means that adding 1 to a `civil_day` increments
+the day field (normalizing as necessary), and subtracting 7 from a `civil_month` operates on the month field (normalizing as necessary).
 All arithmetic produces a new value that represents a valid civil time.
 Difference requires two similarly aligned civil time types and returns the scaler answer in units of the given alignment.
 For example, the difference between two `civil_hour` objects will give an answer in hours.

-XXX: Put this foot not somewhere.

-[

-One of the classic questions that arises when talking about a Civil Time Library (aka a date library or a date/time library) is this: "What happens when you add a month to Jan 31?"
-This is an interesting question because there could be a number of possible answers, such as:

-* Error.
-The caller gets some error, maybe an exception, maybe an invalid date object, or maybe `false` is returned.
-This may make sense because there's no single unambiguously correct answer.
-* Maybe Feb 28 (or 29 if a leap year).
-This may make sense because the operation goes from the last day of January to the last day of February.
-* Maybe March 3 (or 2 if a leap year).
-This may make sense because the operation goes to the equivalent of Feb 31.

-Any answer that is not what the programmer expected is the wrong answer.

-The Civil Time Library described here avoids this question by making it impossible to ask such a question because of alignment requirements.
-To solve the problem, callers will have to be more explicit in their code about how they want to handle that situation.
-In practice, we have found few places where programmers wanted to do unaligned arithmetic.
-]

 Finally, in addition to the six civil time types just described, there are a handful of helper functions and algorithms for performing common calculations.